Chevy Chase, MD Family Lawyer

 Premier Family Law Attorneys Serving Washington, D.C. area

-Petrelli Previtera, LLC is the premier divorce and family law firm serving clients in Washington D.C., Maryland, Pennsylvania, New Jersey, Texas and Illinois.
+Petrelli Previtera, LLC is the premier family law firm representing clients in Maryland and the Washington, D.C. area.
 The firm is committed to obtaining the best results for their clients, from complex litigation to negotiated agreements and everything in between.
 Petrelli Previtera was named on the Inc. 5000 list, the most prestigious annual ranking of the nation’s fastest-growing private companies.
+Call today (301) 889-8085 to talk with a Chevy Chase Family Law Attorney.

 Chevy Chase, MD Office